lukelu389/typstNotes/notes/AFM101/CH1_Financial_Statements.typ

 #v(8pt)

-#info[
-These notes combine the *CH1 PPT*, your written *chapter summary*, and additional worked details/examples in the same “math/GCD-style” layout: concise statements, structured derivations, and targeted mini-exercises.
-]

 = Why Accounting is the Language of Business

 - Financial statements are how businesses *communicate* performance & position to users (managers, investors, creditors, government, individuals, NPOs).